rkv-23/Movie-API/Readme.md

   npm run serve
   ```

-## In the application there CRUD api's please use the below CURLs to access those.
+## In the application only one functionality "GET" is there, please use the below CURLs to access that.

 Note: Change localhost to server ip if access from server